 Travel: Travel to and from Northwest Arkansas is the responsibility of each participating musician.
 Additional cartage is available for bass, cello, tuba, and harp, and will be determined on a case-by-case basis.
 Round trip ground transportation will be provided for all musicians from XNA regional airport to Fayetteville.
 Round trip ground transportation from TUL, Tulsa International airport, will be provided with specific shuttle departure times from TUL TBD.

-Lodging and meals: Musician lodging will be provided by the festival at The Graduate Hotel, other comparable hotel properties or local Airbnb properties.
-All Musicians will have a single bedroom accommodation but may share a bathroom if staying in a Condo.
+Lodging and meals: Musician lodging will be provided and asigned by the festival at The Graduate Hotel, other comparable hotel properties.
 Room assignments will be coordinated between individual musician and festival staff and confirmed prior to arrival.

 Each musician will receive a meal stipend based on length of stay during the festival.
 This amount will be provided as part of musician compensation and will be available on the day of arrival.